moneroexamples/onion-monero-blockchain-explorer/README.md

  - made fully in C++ allowing for seamless integration with Monero
  - does not use RPC calls, except to get mempool data, which improves its performance and enables to fetch more information from the blockchain
+ - index page lists recent transactions in the blockchain and in the memory pool, rather than only recent blocks, allowing for fast overview of recent activity in Monero